 Are you a #gamechanger?
 There's never been a better time to be a part of the inclusion revolution!
-For more information about the opportunities listed below, please contact Lisa Garnett, Operations Manager.
+For more information about the opportunities listed below, please contact Lisa Garnett, Director of Human Resources.
 You can also follow our company page on LinkedIn to receive occasional updates and job postings.

 We are currently seeking a volunteer Clinical Director to help us introduce Strong Minds, a new Healthy Athletes discipline, at Summer Games in 2019.
 To be considered for this role, volunteers must have a degree and certification in a mental health field (i.e. psychologist, licensed counselor, licensed social worker) and be available to complete either an e-Learning training module or attend an upcoming national Train the Trainer event.
 Interested individuals should send a CV to Katie.
 Additional information is provided below.

 What is Special Olympics Strong Minds?

 Strong Minds is an interactive learning activity focused on developing adaptive coping skills.
 Competition provides a natural opportunity to develop active strategies for maintaining emotional wellness under stress, such as: thinking positive thoughts, releasing stress and connecting with others.